Alpine Skiing: Timing Is Everything

 Typically, the first slopes to soften in the sun are the rare ones that face south.
 If you are a soft snow addict who must ski in the morning, consider visiting Black Mountain in Jackson, N.H., Cranmore Mountain Resort in North Conway, N.H., and Bromley Mountain in Peru, Vermont.

-Spruce Peak at Stowe Mountain Resort in Stowe, Vermont also faces south.
+Spruce Peak at Stowe Mountain Resort in Stowe, Vermont also faces south and softens early.

 At Mount Sunapee in Newbury, N.H. both the east-facing Sunbowl and their South Peak Learning Area are top spots for early sun.